SalmaBhar/UNIT3/README.md

 O-Operational- How will the current operations support the change?
 The project will operate on a computer and displayed on a phone.
 The process does not have any errors and is perfectly operational. <br>
 S-Scheduling- Can the project be done in time?
 We are given 3 weeks to complete this project and the tasks have been regularly distributed to assure that it is completed by Thursday, April 1st, 2021. <br>
 ### Criteria for success
-1. The product should allow me to store my account info and diary entries. <br>
+1. The product should allow the customer to store their account info and diary entries. <br>
 2. The product contains a login feature. <br>
 3. The product contains a register feature. <br>
 4. The product should have a pink theme. <br>